 After a devastating bout with postpartum depression and OCD after the birth of her first child, Katherine Stone created the award winning, internationally recognized website Postpartum Progress in 2004 to raise awareness and give mothers the most comprehensive and honest information and support.
 Postpartum Progress is now the most widely read blog in the world on postpartum depression and all other mental illnesses related to pregnancy and childbirth, reaching half a million unique individuals annually.
 To expand on that work, in 2011 Katherine founded Postpartum Progress Inc., a national nonprofit focused on raising awareness and providing peer support for women with maternal mental illness.
-Her goal is to make sure her daughter’s generation will not suffer in silence, as she did and many thousands of mothers still do, from the most common complication of childbirth.
+In 2017 the nonprofit was closed but the blog continues on.

 Katherine has received numerous awards for her postpartum depression and women’s mental health advocacy work.
 She was chosen as a WebMD Health Hero in 2008, a program that recognizes individuals who have overcome challenges and helped transform healthcare.
 WebMD’s editor-in-chief called her site an “authoritative, credible, friendly and savvy haven.”
 In 2012, she was named one of the fiercest women in America as part of More magazine’s annual Fierce List, which hailed her for de-stigmatizing PPD, “…by sharing her experience in bravely naked detail.”
 She won the 2013 Health Activist Hero Award from WEGO Health and the 2010 Bloganthropy Award for using social media to make a difference and is often named among the top depression and parenting bloggers, including by Babble, Kids in the House, Psych Central and more.
 She won a Mental Health America Media Award, given for outstanding portrayals of mental health issues, in 2011 for writing “The Six Stages of Postpartum Depression.”
 And, in 2013 she was featured as a question on Jeopardy.